open-telemetry/opentelemetry-collector-contrib/receiver/statsdreceiver/README.md

 The Following settings are optional:

-- `aggregation_interval: 70s`(default value is 60s): The aggregation time that the receiver aggregates the metrics
+- `aggregation_interval: 70s`(default value is 60s): The aggregation time that the receiver aggregates the metrics (similar to the flush interval in StatsD server)

 Example: